Gravitational-Wave Lunar Observatory for Cosmology: Gravitational-Wave Setup on the Moon

-Unlike a similar setup on Earth, a lunar-based detector is only weakly affected by environmental factors such as winds or lightening.
-The detector is very mildly sensitive to the gravitational pull from the Earth's ocean waves.
-Therefore, we expect a near continuous operation of GLOC (close to 100\% duty-cycle).
-The Moon-quakes occur at much lower frequencies \cite{Hanada2005} and thus should not impact the \gw{} sensitivity in the GLOC spectrum.
-Bombardment by cosmic rays and solar flares can be a source of non-Gaussian noise.
-To reduce this noise, the end stations securing the test mass and the optics can be coated with a magnetic shield to keep the excess charge grounded.
+\kj{Unlike a GW setup on earth, whose duty-cycle is routinely impacted by environmental factors (earth-quakes, lighting, winds), the lunar-based detector will have relatively fewer disturbances.} The detector will be very mildly sensitive to the gravitational pull from the Earth's ocean waves.
+The Moon-quakes occur at much lower frequencies \cite{Hanada2005} and should not impact the \gw{} sensitivity in the GLOC spectrum, \kj{albeit thermal quakes and micrometeorite may impact observations}.
+Bombardment by cosmic rays and solar flares can be a source of non-Gaussian noise, which may require a certain magnetic shield around the end stations of the detector to keep the excess charge grounded.
 In addition, a cooling source can maintain a steady temperature and mitigate thermal expansion, as the temperature on the surface of the Moon changes from $-130^\circ$~C to $120^\circ$~C in a day \cite{Williams2017}.
-Alternatively, a few km long open lava tubes found on the Moon \cite{Chappaz2017} can provide a natural infrastructure for setting up the intereferometer.
+Alternatively, a few km long open lava tubes found on the Moon \cite{Chappaz2017} can provide a natural infrastructure for setting up the intereferometer, \kj{though will demand different geometry than equilateral triangle.} Such caves can also can protect from the lunar regolith that may cause light scattering.

 An additional advantage (thus far) is that the Moon is not corrupted by any unpredictable noise from human activities.
 The site selection for the detector should avoid terrain favorable for potential launches.
 In case of a lock-loss in the interferometer, a lunar-based detector can be brought back online from a control center on Earth.
 In the event of a serious hardware failure, parts of the detector can be replaced and repaired by astronauts.
-The benefit of performing on-request maintenance is not available for space-based \gw{} detectors, making the Moon a better long-term investment.
+The benefit of performing \kj{any unforeseen} maintenance is not available for space-based \gw{} detectors, making the Moon a better long-term \kj{observatory}.
 In addition, future space-missions to access the deci-Hz range are limited in their lifetime (typically a few years), after which the gravitational perturbation from solar system objects will disrupt their geometry.
 In contrast, a lunar-based detector can operate and be steadily improved for decades.
-Because the science sensitivity of the lunar-detector is at low frequencies, the data transmission rate is only a magnitude more than that expected for the space-mission like LISA.
+Because the \kj{key science} of the lunar-detector is at low frequencies, the data transmission rate is only a magnitude more than that expected for the space-mission like LISA.